 I have never tried to submit a patch to core.
 So some of you may discount all that I am saying here.

-But I’ve worked in companies of brilliant people that have had thousands of people in them, and contributed in non-profit organizations that have thousands of people in them.
-And in both cases, I’ve had to do the work to navigate the constructs of the organizations to make a name for myself, to become a trusted leader in those contexts.
-And in the WordPress ecosystem, without writing code, I’ve had the opportunity to do similar.
+But I've worked in companies of brilliant people that have had thousands of people and contributed in non-profit organizations that have thousands of people.
+And in both cases, I've had to do the work to navigate the constructs of the organizations to make a name for myself, to become a trusted leader in those contexts.
+And in the WordPress ecosystem, without writing code, I've had the opportunity to do similar.

 So take this for what it's worth.